bilgino/angularforddd/README.md

 Unless a REST resource is already an aggregate, we would need to stitch the aggregate together for each initial routing event and would need to provide a query API to the internal state of the aggregate.
 Consequently, an application or repository service would provide the public interface to cover all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
-Unfortunately, this approach wouldn't work well, since the creation process of an aggregate on the client-side would result in countless additional HTTP requests (N + 1 Problem)!
+Unfortunately, this approach wouldn't work well, since the creation process of an aggregate on the client-side could result in countless additional HTTP requests (N + 1 Problem)!
 Hence, the aggregate should be provided by the backend!

 Even in the case of server-side generated aggregates, something seems to be wrong here!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data about customers, products or addresses, then how do we update the address of the order?
 Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and consequently process an HTTP update: `PUT: /orders/22 : {order:{ address... }}`,